m5c/RestifyReplicationPackage/mkdocs/index.md

 This webpage servers as entry point for the artifact submission of our [MODELS 2024 conference](https://conf.researchr.org/track/models-2024/models-2024-technical-track#Practice-Track) contribution.

  * Main purpose of this replication package is to allow fast and independent replication of all our results and interpretations.
  * We carefully documented all our methodology, and automated our analysis.
-E.g. all paper figures are generated from raw data, and we provide you the means to conveniently validate correctness of our findings on your local machine.
+E.g. all paper figures are generated from raw data, and we provide you with the means to conveniently replicate them and validate correctness of our findings on your local machine.
  * Furthermore we publish all study material and tools used to conduct the study, so you can easily replicate the experiment, or reuse parts of our material for follow-up research.

 ## Package Content

-This section serves as starting point, where we present the various components of our accompanying artifact submission.
-Each item on the left navigation bar opens a dedicated page for detailed information of a specific artifact component.
+We now present the various components of our artifact submission.
+Each of items enumerated in the remainder corresponds to one entry on the navigation bar (left).

 ### Replication